The Tool Palette

 Point Editor Tool

-Use the Point Editor tool to move the points that make up the path of an object.
-If you have OmniGraffle Pro, use the Point Editor tool to convert points to Bézier curves.
+Use the Point Editor tool to move the vertex points that make up the path of an object, or touch and hold a point to convert it to a Bézier curve.

 Use the Add Point tool to add a point to an object’s path.
 With the tool selected, tap anywhere along an object’s path to add a point.